mrakgr/Trading-Journal/journal_2025.md

 What I failed to do in the past decade, I will do in the current one.

 I will attain the insight of a professional trader and grasp the freedom that I failed last time.

+11am.
+Ah damn it let me start.
+I actually woke up at 8:30am, so where did the time go?

+Even when I am determined it seems that I waste time.

+Let me finish the order flow video from yesterday that I added to the readme.
+In fact I need to repeat it because I didn't get some things.

+I started it fairly late yesterday and couldn't focus properly.